Working Papers

 "Can relaxing building height regulations alleviate India's housing woes?" with Jan Brueckner and Sahil Gandhi.

-Summary: We investigate how relaxing floor-area-ratio (building height) regulations among the largest Indian cities affect house prices and rents.
+Summary: We study how relaxing floor-area-ratio (building height) regulations among the largest Indian cities affect house prices and rents.